Mrs Johns, Science Subject Lead

 We know that children learn best when the curriculum is well sequenced to enable revisiting of core knowledge, skills and understanding to deepen conceptual awareness before demanding application across the whole curriculum.
 Please see the Science Progression of Skills documents, which outline how the key skills are developed, revisited, assessed and built upon during Year 1 to Year 6.

-How We Put Our Aims into Daily Practice
+Implementation - How We Put Our Aims into Daily Practice?

 All classes in Key Stage 1 participate in 1.5 hours per week and in Key Stage Two have dedicated Science sessions of 2 hours per week.
 The units of work in science are planned so that they build upon prior learning.
 We ensure that there are opportunities for children of all abilities to develop their skills and knowledge in each curriculum area and we also build progression into the science scheme of work, so that the children are increasingly challenged as they move up through the school.